Healthy Mothers Healthy Babies Become a member

 Multiple Micronutrient Supplementation

-Multiple Micronutrient Supplements (MMS) is an antenatal supplement for pregnant women that is proven to enhance maternal nutrition status and, in comparison with IFA, further reduces the risk of adverse birth outcomes such as preterm birth, stillbirth, low birth weight, and small for gestational age.
-As a result, long-lasting human capital losses in educational years and lifetime income will be prevented.
+Antenatal Multiple Micronutrient Supplementation (MMS) for pregnant women has been proven to improve maternal nutrition status and, in comparison with iron and folic acid supplements (IFAS), further reduce the risk of adverse birth outcomes such as preterm birth, stillbirth, low birth weight, and small-for-gestational-age birth [1, 2, 3].
+Providing MMS to women during pregnancy can prevent long-lasting human capital losses in educational years and lifetime income [4].

-Scaling up programs that deliver MMS to vulnerable mothers is now an urgent priority that requires efficient supply chain systems and building awareness of its positive health benefits among mothers, communities, and maternal health providers.
+Scaling up programs that deliver MMS to vulnerable mothers is now an urgent priority.
+This requires efficient supply chain systems and building awareness of its health benefits among mothers, communities, and maternal healthcare providers.

 *United Nations International Multiple Micronutrient Antenatal Preparation – WHO, UNICEF, United Nations University.
 Composition of a multi-micronutrient supplement to be used in pilot programmes among pregnant women in developing countries.